Why This Form, Not Another?

 The Rascal in Form

-The form becomes another place where the work is done, not just another container for the work.
+Form becomes where the work is done, not just a container for it.

 See also